 Blood lead levels in workers vary depending on whether the worker is male or female and how high previous levels were.
-These are laid out in this Worksafe Australia document.
+These are laid out in this Safe Work Australia document.

 For diagnosis: The test can help determine whether symptoms, including fatigue, changes in mood, nausea, headache, tremors, weight loss, or decreased libido, are due to lead poisoning.
 The test may also be needed if a patient has peripheral neuropathy, anaemia, reproductive failure, encephalopathy, or memory loss, which are symptoms of lead poisoning.